 This bovid was reintroduced to Alsace in 1938.
 There is now a population of about 900 chamois in the Vosges, particularly in the high ridges of the valley of Munster above 800 metres.

 Protected in Italy since 1976, the gray wolf has since entered France by the Maritime Alps At least 50 wolves were discovered in the French Alps in 2000.
 In 2011, it was confirmed that wolves had reached the Vosges.
 The last wolf sighting in France prior to their reappearance dates back to the 1930s.

 The friendly white storks, the iconic emblem of Alsace, are found in large numbers throughout the region.
 However this has not always been the case.
 To the distress of the Alsatian population, the white bird almost disappeared from Alsace in the 1970s (only nine pairs were alive in the Upper Rhine region) but thanks to a conservation programme, storks were reintroduced in Alsace and their numbers now exceed 270 pairs.
 White storks are one of the region’s most beloved symbols and for many centuries they return every year from Africa to announce the coming of spring in France.

-Alsace is the smallest region of metropolitan France.
-It is divided into two départements:
+Until the 1st January 2016, when it was integrated into the Grand-Est region, Alsace is the smallest region of metropolitan France.
+The cultural and historical Alsace region is divided into two départements:

 - Département code: 67

 - Number of communes: 527